CSsingle: A Unified Tool for Robust Decomposition of Bulk and Spatial Transcriptomic Data Across Diverse Single-Cell References

 Build a differentially expressed matrix on the scRNA-seq data

-res1 <- build_diffexpMat(sc.eset, cellType, test.use = "bimod")
+res <- build_diffexpMat(sc.eset, cellType, normalization.mode = "cell-average", test.use = "bimod")

-ctDEGs <- res1$ctDEGs
+ctDEGs <- res$ctDEGs

-diffexpMat <- res1$diffexpMat
+diffexpMat <- res$diffexpMat

-Estimation of cell type proportions by CSsingle
+Estimation of cell type proportions by CSsingle-ERCC

-# Build a signature matrix by selecting the top 100 markers for each cell type
+# Estimation of cell type proportions by selecting the top 150 markers (set `increment = 150`) for each cell type

-markers <- res2$markers
+markers <- res.CSsingle_ERCC$opt_markers

-sigMat <- res2$sigMat
+sigMat <- res.CSsingle_ERCC$opt_sigmat

 # We collected the laboratory measurements of neutrophil/lymphocyte counts from Table S6 of a previous published study (PLoS Genet.
 2011 Aug;7(8):e1002234.)